Custom systems

 What Zendory can package in a custom engagement

 The goal is not to sound broad for its own sake.
-The goal is to show the kinds of systems that can be scoped and owned credibly.
+The goal is to show the kinds of buyer-facing and operator-facing systems that can be scoped and owned credibly.

 Hosted runtimes and recurring monitors